Timothy Leary: Legal troubles

 On that same day, Leary announced his candidacy for governor of California against the Republican incumbent, Ronald Reagan.
 His campaign slogan was "Come together, join the party."
 On June 1, 1969, Leary joined John Lennon and Yoko Ono at their Montreal bed-in, and Lennon subsequently wrote Leary a campaign song called "Come Together".

+In July 1969, Charlene Almeida, a friend of Leary's daughter, drowned in a pond on The Brotherhood of Eternal Love's ranch (near Idyllwild, California) while under the influence of LSD.
+Leary was charged with contributing to the delinquency of a minor.

-On January 21, 1970, Leary received a ten-year sentence for his 1968 offense, with a further ten added later while in custody for a prior arrest in 1965, for a total of 20 years to be served consecutively.
-On his arrival in prison, he was given psychological tests used to assign inmates to appropriate work details.
-Having designed some of these tests himself (including the "Leary Interpersonal Behavior Inventory"), Leary answered them in such a way that he seemed to be a very conforming, conventional person with a great interest in forestry and gardening.
+On March 21, 1970, Leary received a ten-year sentence for his 1968 offense.
+A few weeks earlier, he had been sentenced to 10 years for his 1965 arrest, for a total of 20 years to be served consecutively.
+In prison, he was given psychological tests used to assign inmates to appropriate work details.
+Having designed some of these tests himself (including the "Leary Interpersonal Behavior Inventory"), Leary answered them in such a way that he seemed to be a conforming, conventional person with a great interest in forestry and gardening.
 As a result, he was assigned to work as a gardener in a lower-security prison from which he escaped in September 1970, saying that his nonviolent escape was a humorous prank and leaving a challenging note for the authorities to find after he was gone.

 For a fee of $25,000, paid by The Brotherhood of Eternal Love, the Weathermen smuggled Leary out of prison in a pickup truck driven by Clayton Van Lydegraf.
 The truck met Leary after he had escaped over the prison wall by climbing along a telephone wire.
-The Weathermen then helped both Leary and Rosemary out of the US (and eventually into Algeria).
+The Weathermen then helped both Leary and Rosemary out of the US and eventually into Algeria.
 He sought the patronage of Eldridge Cleaver for $10,000 and the remnants of the Black Panther Party's "government in exile" in Algeria, but after a short stay with them said that Cleaver had attempted to hold him and his wife hostage.
 Cleaver had put Leary and his wife under "house arrest" due to exasperation with their socialite lifestyle.